Capel, Surrey: Medieval period

 Capel in the Middle Ages developed only enough to have a chapel of ease, as a chapelry within the parish of Dorking.
 The chapel, which gives its name to the village, was first mentioned in a confirmation (1129–71) of a grant to the Priory of Lewes by the Earls of Warenne, consisting of 'Ecclesiam de Dorking cum Capella de la Wachna.'

 The original settlement of Capel consisted of approximately thirty farms, most of which still exist today bearing the names of their tenants in the early 14th century.
 Timbers in some of the farmhouses have also been dated to 14th century.

 19th Century

 By 1848 there were 989 inhabitants over 5522 acres, of which 105 acres were common or waste.
 Lewis summarised Capel in that year as:

-The 13th century church, pictured, was enlarged in 1836, paid by James Shudi Broadwood of the piano-making family from nearby Lyne House and was restored in 1858 by architect Henry Woodyer, who installed a spiral staircage and bell cage in the same style as Buckland's church.
+The 13th century church, pictured, was enlarged in 1836, paid by James Shudi Broadwood of the piano-making family from nearby Lyne House and was restored in 1858 by architect Henry Woodyer, who installed a spiral staircase and bell cage in the same style as Buckland's church.